ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

   : This specification does not cover the throttling scope,
     that may be the given resource-target, its parent path or the whole Origin (see Section 7 of {{!RFC6454}}).
+    This can be addressed using extensibility mechanisms such as the parameter registry {{iana-ratelimit-parameters}}.

   Response status code:
   : RateLimit fields may be returned in both